HowestX/howestx-docs/final.md

     $ vim ~/lms.env.json

-Two modifications need to be made:
+Two modifications need to be made

 1. In the `FEATURES` list, set `USE_CUSTOM_THEME` to `true`
 1. Set the `THEME_NAME` entry to the name of your theme (for example, `howestx-theme`)